lihbr/akte/docs/content/api.md

 #### `clearCache`

 Akte caches all `globalData`, `data`, `bulkData` calls for performance.
-This function can be used to clear the cache.
+This method can be used to clear the cache.

 ```typescript
 // Only clears global data cache unless `true`